mstocco/mariostoc.co/content/racereports/2023-challenge-roth.md

 IRONMAN Italy, I had Davide to share the pain of the remaining kilometres with.
 At IRONMAN Canada, I had the Kevin right on my tail pushing me to the finish.
 This year, it is a casual conversation about triathlon that has me forgetting the dull ache in my quadriceps.

 Whitney may have been on pace for a PR.
 I wish her well as she continues up the road.
 I walk for a bit.
 If I would just look at the time on my watch, I'd see that I was ahead of my best pace too.
-I am content with soaking in the moment.
+I am content with soaking in the wonderful moment in a charming German town.

 From the side of the run course, I hear my name called.

 Florain, a local triathlete that I met during my recon ride of the course last Sunday, had been following my progress throughout the day and made his way out to the last couple kilometres of the run, just to cheer me on.
 It is his goal to one day participate in his hometown race.

 His English is 100 times better than my German.
 I hope I an properly conveying how awesome and encouraged I feel with him being to cheer me along, just as he said he would a week ago.